QuincyB1234/WHSTechNotes/journal.md

 2. Use strong, unique passwords, enable two-factor authentication, regularly review privacy settings, and avoid sharing sensitive information publicly.
 3. Yes, I can handle it differently by not sharing personal information.
 4. By only giving them information about the work.
+# November 14, 2024
+I big thing that is effecting the community is inflation.
+Inflation is the rate at which prices for goods and services increase over time.
+This is a problem because it makes caring for a family less affordable.
+Inflation plays a role on technology.
+While family's are spending money on groceries and necessities, it makes them not able to buy technology they need.